Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization

 We consider five baselines.
 The first baseline is the original policy, and we call it \base.
 We expect to outperform \base due to learning.
 All other baselines are offline RL algorithms.
-To have a fair comparison, we use the same dataset of sampled trajectories in all of them.
+To have a fair comparison, we use the same dataset of logged trajectories in all of them.
 The only difference is in how the dataset is used. \stargate \citep{andukuri2024star} learns policies by supervised fine-tuning on most rewarding trajectories.
 This is akin to reward signal thresholding, into the trajectories used for learning and not.
 We improve this baseline by distillation, as done in \citet{andukuri2024star}, and call it \stargated.
 The fourth baseline is motivated by \citet{chen2024learning}.
 The key idea in \citet{chen2024learning} is to generate a new trajectory in each step of the original trajectories, and then determine winning and losing actions in that step based on the corresponding trajectory reward.
 After this, DPO is used to learn the winning actions.
 We call this baseline \stepdpo.
-The main limitation of \stargate and \stepdpo is that they do not fully utilize the reward signal; they only use it to turn the original problem into an SFT or DPO problem.
+The main limitations of \stargate and \stepdpo are that they do not fully utilize the reward signal; they only use it to turn the original problem into an SFT or DPO problem.
 We directly optimize for rewards using RL.
-The last baseline is \dpo, where the final winning and losing responses are used to solve the original problem without asking any questions.
-This baseline shows what can be attained without having a conversation.
-Our algorithms \refit and \swift are implemented as described in \cref{sec:algorithms}.
-We expect \swift to outperform \refit because reward-based learning tends to be sensitive to the scale of rewards \citep{sutton00policy,baxter01infinitehorizon,munos06geometric}, which motivates our algorithm and theory for standardized rewards (\cref{sec:swift}).
+The last baseline is \dpo, where the final winning and losing responses are used to directly answer the original question.
+This baseline shows what is possible without a conversation.
+We implement \refit and \swift as described in \cref{sec:algorithms}.
+We expect \swift to outperform \refit because reward-based learning tends to be sensitive to the scale of rewards \citep{sutton00policy,baxter01infinitehorizon,munos06geometric}.

-\textbf{Results.} We report our results on all six benchmarks in Tables \ref{tab:model-comparison-ARC-with_thinking}-\ref{tab:model-comparison-MathDial-without_thinking}, in both thinking and standard modes.
+\textbf{Reasoning experiments.} We report our results on all six datasets in Tables \ref{tab:model-comparison-ARC-with_thinking}-\ref{tab:model-comparison-MathDial-without_thinking}, in both thinking and standard modes.
 The best result is highlighted in \textbf{bold} and the second best result is \underline{underlined}.
 The confidence intervals are standard errors of the estimates.
-The training times of all RL methods are comparable because they are trained on datasets of similar sizes and using the same architecture.
+The training times of all RL methods are comparable because they optimize the same LLM agent on similar datasets.